adamwan-nexplore/guidebook-nxp-hk/what-we-share/microservices.md

   - X Startup / MVP / New Projects

 - More Services
-  - O Big Teams -> Automonous teams can work concurrently
+  - O Big Teams -> Autonomous teams can work concurrently
   - X Small Teams -> Same piece of work need to do repeatedly

 ## Service Boundary